danburzo/grunt-recipes/grunt-recipes.md

 In this recipe, we've:

-* learned how to use `watch` task to trigger other tasks automatically when you make changes to your files;
+* learned how to use `watch` to trigger other tasks automatically when you make changes to your files;
 * configured the types of events the watch responds to;
 * run the associated tasks at the beginning of the watch process to make sure everything is up to date.